sablier-labs/docs/docs/guides/lockup/04-gas-benchmarks.md

 ---

 The gas usage of the Lockup Protocol is not deterministic and varies by user.
 Calls to third-party contracts, such as ERC-20 tokens, may use an arbitrary amount of gas.
-The values in the table below are rough estimations - you shouldn't take them for granted.
+The values in the table below are rough estimations on Ethereum mainnet - you shouldn't take them for granted.
+The gas usage may vary depending on the network.

 ## Lockup Core